Windows OS Hub

 Checking Active TCP/IP Connections on Windows with PowerShell

 Many administrators usually use the netstat console tool or graphic TCPView to display information about active TCP/IP connections and open TCP ports in Windows.
-Instead of netstat, you can use the Get-NetTCPConnection cmdlet in PowerShell to get information about active network connections in Windows, open TCP ports, and running processes that are using the TCP/IP protocol.
+Instead of netstat, you can use the Get-NetTCPConnection cmdlet in PowerShell to get information about active network connections in Windows, open TCP ports, and run processes that are using the TCP/IP protocol.
 PowerShell makes it easy to write complex scripts to get information and monitor open TCP ports, processes, and established network connections.

 Try to run the Get-NetTCPConnection command without any options.